askhat-aubakirov/yc_s25_parsing_app/README.md

 This project is a lightweight scraper and minimalistic dashboard for tracking companies from the [Y Combinator Summer 2025 batch](https://www.ycombinator.com/companies?batch=Summer%202025).

-I used 3 evenings to tackle this problem and it took me around 8 quite naive iterations and 2 serious conversations with a yellow duck at my desk:
+I used 3 evenings to tackle this problem and it took me around 8 quite naive iterations and 2 serious conversations with a yellow duck on my desk:
 ![my programming buddy - yellow duck](duck.jpeg)

 ## 📦 Features